brbisheng/Econ-Stat-Methods/Readme.md

 ***
 Forewords:

 1. Recently, I started a **(long-term)** freelance project: Algorithms from scratch.
-This page is dedicated to implement statistical/econometric methods from scratch.
+This page is dedicated to implementing statistical/econometric methods from scratch.
 You could also find implementation of machine learning methods [here](https://brbisheng.github.io/algorithms/).

 2. So what I do is to transform all my understandings of the statistical/econometric methods from **academic papers** and **text books** to code.
 Why?
 Many of the papers do not provide code, but just give algorithmes.
 20% of the time, when I try to implement their methods by myself, I often find mistakes.
 So, let us just do it from scratch for the sake of better understanding them and inventing our own methods.